petergridge/irrigation_component_v4/README.md

 ### Watering Adjuster feature
 As an alternative to the rain sensor you can also use the watering adjustment.
 With this feature the integrator is responsible to provide the value using a input_number component.
 I imagine that this would be based on weather data or a moisture sensor.

-See the **https://github.com/petergridge/openweathremaphistory** for a companion custom comsensor that may be useful.
+See the **https://github.com/petergridge/openweathremaphistory** for a companion custom sensor that may be useful.

 Setting *water_adjustment* attribute allows a factor to be applied to the watering time.

 * If the factor is 0 no watering will occur
 * If the factor is 0.5 watering will run for only half the configured watering time/volume.
 Wait and repeat attributes are unaffected.
+* A factor of 1.1 could also be used to apply 10% more water if required.

 The following automation is an example of how the input_number.adjust_run_time could be maintained
 ```yaml